 For candidates, this means you need a resume that’s tailored enough for one specific job at an employer, but flexible enough to “stand the test of time” and be interesting for future roles as well.
 It also means that you shouldn’t shy away from well-timed, thoughtful outreach notes to companies that have previously interviewed you, since they may have a new opening that’s perfect for you this time around.

-If you have questions, or would like some help getting yourself ready for a strategic, efficient job search in 2019, reach out via our Coach Finder page to find a good coach match for your particular situation.
+If you have questions, or would like some help getting yourself ready for a strategic, efficient job search, reach out via our Coach Finder page to find a good coach match for your particular situation.